From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin."

 Read Companion Poem

-Chapter 15: The Coming Singularity
+Chapter 14: The Coming Singularity

 The squirrel, still recovering from his near-death experience, staggers to his feet but rather than run, faces off with his evil nemesis who’s now barking in playful encouragement.
-Having no idea what the hell Murphy’s barking about and no interest in continuing their bonding moment, the squirrel turns and slowly walks off to the nearest tree leaving Murphy to wonder why playtime has prematurely ended.
-And now they’re back, dog and squirrel once again at their game of cat and mouse causing Darwin to consider just how perfect life is here on his wilderness mountain, how easily it is for messages to get lost in translation, and how quickly everything’s he’s built over the last five years is about to be cast in change’s crescendo wave of chaos.
+Having no idea what the hell Murphy’s barking about and no interest in continuing their bonding moment, the squirrel turns and slowly walks to the nearest tree leaving Murphy to wonder why playtime has prematurely ended.
+Now they’re back, dog and squirrel, once again at their game of cat and mouse.
+It causes Darwin to take stock of just how perfect life is here on his wilderness mountain.
+How easily it is for meaning and intention to get lost in translation.
+How quickly everything’s he’s built over the last ten years is about to be cast into a crescendo wave of chaos.
+He stoically looks at Tien with the surrender sadness of a death row inmate letting the warden know, he knows, it’s time.
+He’s finally ready to face whatever the hell she came here for.

-Tien appreciates her mentor making the first move and knows from having been in this moment many times before that his invitation to start is a signal he’s cleared his mind of all distractions and is ready to listen.
-She’s learned over their years of collaboration that for Darwin everything’s a process and when something serious needs to be discussed, he can’t be ambushed or hurried, one has to let him set himself up, get rid of all competing calculations and deliberations simultaneously racing around his head so he can devote full attention to the matter at hand.
-She’s been rehearsing her opening line since well before boarding the plane to Albuquerque two days ago.
+After all this time Tien can still recognize Darwin’s deadpan seriousness from team meetings back in the day when unpleasant topics needed to be discussed.
+She appreciates her mentor making the first move and knows from having been in such moment many times before that this is his invitation to start.
+It signals that he’s cleared his mind of all distractions and is ready to listen.
+She’s learned that for Darwin everything’s a process.
+When something serious needs to be discussed, he can’t be ambushed or hurried, you have to patiently give him space to set himself up.
+He needs time to get rid of all competing calculations and deliberations simultaneously racing around his head so he can devote full attention to the matter at hand.

+Tien’s been rehearsing her opening line well before boarding the plane to Albuquerque two days ago.
 She perfected her pitch during yesterday’s four-hour drive to Taos but this morning over breakfast it became abundantly clear everything she planned to say is not enough to convince Darwin of what he needs to do.

-Ditching hours of dry run opening salvos, she goes instead with the first random unrehearsed thing that pops into her head; “It’s quite the fairytale life you’ve got going here,” she offers, “in many ways akin to the life my grandfather pieced together after his unfortunate incident.”
-She waits for Darwin to respond but he doesn’t and the longer she waits the more uncomfortable she gets.
-“Even you must know, not all fairy tales get to have a happy ending, which brings me too why I’m here.”
+Ditching hours of dry run opening salvos, she goes instead with the first unrehearsed pitch that pops into her head.
+“It’s quite the fairytale life you’ve got going here.”
+Tien pauses to give Darwin space to respond.
+When he doesn’t, she continues.
+“In many ways this is akin to the life my grandfather pieced together after his unfortunate incident.”
+She again waits for Darwin to respond but the longer she waits the more uncomfortable she gets.
+“The thing is, not all fairy tales get to have a happy ending, which brings me too why I’m here.”

-Darwin leaps out of his chair grabbing his bourbon glass, “sorry to interrupt, but I already see whatever you’re about to tell me is gonna require a reload.
+Darwin leaps out of his chair grabbing his bourbon glass.
+“Sorry to interrupt, but I already see whatever you’re about to tell me is gonna require a reload.
 Stay here, I’ll be right back.”
 He starts for the kitchen, “you want another green tea,” he shouts over his shoulder.

 “Yes, please,” Tien answers as Darwin darts inside.